 Picnic tables out front and in the beer gardens make hanging out here with a friend or in a bigger group is fun and easy.

 The inside bar area is comfy and cool with some fun art and collectibles, but we did not get to fully experience it on our recent trip as only the outdoor beer garden was open.
+It does seem like one of the best bars in a brewery I’ve seen in KCMO.

 imperial brewery or brewery emperial?